- Notary Stamps

 - Who can become a notary in Indiana

 - How to become a notary in Indiana

-What are the qualifications to become a notary in Indiana?
+Who can become a notary public in Indiana?

 To become a notary in Indiana, a notary applicant must meet the following requirements:

 - Be at least eighteen years of age.